Leck Kill, Pennsylvania

 Leck Kill is an unincorporated community in Northumberland County, Pennsylvania, United States.
 The community is 6.4 mi southwest of Shamokin.

-Leck Kill had a post office from January 30, 1872, until January 3, 2004; it still has its own ZIP Code, 17836.
+It had a post office from January 30, 1872, until January 3, 2004, and still has its own ZIP Code, 17836.

+History

+In 1891, S. S. Hetrick bought Leck Kill's store, which had previously been known as "the old Beisels stand," with plans to operate the business as both a store and hotel.